tcltk/tcl/doc/dev/strings.md

 that exists *or that ever will exist under future revisions of Unicode* became defined as a sequence of zero or more symbols from the alphabet of ***unicode scalar values***.
-A unicode scalar value is associated in the Unicode character set with a code value that can be expressed as a 21-bit integer, but also constrained to exclude the values associated with the surrogate extension mechanism.
+A unicode scalar value is associated in the Unicode character set with a code value less than 1,114,112 and also constrained to exclude the code values associated with the surrogate extension mechanism.
 The code values of unicode scalar values are in the integer ranges 0 to 55,295 (0x0000 to 0xD7FF) and 57,344 to 1,114,111 (0xE000 to 0x10FFFF).
+The code values of unicode scalar values are all representable as 21-bit integers.
+The 21-bit integers which are not the code value of any unicode scalar value are the ranges 55,296 to 57,343 (0xD800 to 0xDFFF) and 1,114,112 to 2,097,151 (0x110000 to 0x1FFFFF).

 From this perspective, the Tcl 8.1 string values were no longer seen as proper Unicode, but as a legacy system called UCS-2 which suffered from two flaws.
 It lacked support for the supplemntary planes of the full